lolepezy/rpki-prover/README.md

 ## Docker image <a name="docker-image"></a>

 It is possible to run rpki-prover as `docker run lolepezy/rpki-prover:latest`.
-The image is available on Docker Hub and it's about 80mb in size.
+The image is available on Docker Hub.

 It is also possible to build your own image using `docker build . --file Dockerfile.prover --tag rpki-prover`.